dopefishh/pycards/README.md

 - `globaloptions`
 	- `-h`, `--help`

-		Show the help message and exit
+		Show the help message and exit.
 	- `-d DATABASE`, `--database DATABASE`

 		Specify a custom database file.
-Default: `~/.pycards/pycards.db`
+If not given `~/.pycards/pycards.db` is used.
 	- `-l {INFO,DEBUG,SILENT}`, `--loglevel {INFO,DEBUG,SILENT}`

 	  Specify a custom log level.
-Default: `SILENT`
+If not given SILENT is used.
 	- `-f LOGFILE`, `--logfile LOGFILE`

 	  Specify a log file location.
-Default: stdout
+If not given stdout is used.
 	- `--version`

 		Show version number and exit
-- `list`: `cli.py [globaloptions] list [options] [deckname]`
+- `list`: `cli.py [globaloptions] list [options] [deckname]` Show one or more decks from the database.
 	- `-h`, `--help`

-		Show the `list` specific help message and exit
+		Show the `list` specific help message and exit.
 	- `-e`, `--show-entries`

 		Flag to print all the individual entries

 	- `deckname`

 		Name of the deck to print.
-If not given, all decks will be printed
+If not given, all decks will be printed.
-- `load`:  `cli.py [globaloptions] load [options] deckname [filepath]`
+- `load`:  `cli.py [globaloptions] load [options] deckname [filepath]` Load a deck from a file into a database.
+The input must be tab separated and two columns.
+The first column is the question and the second column is the answer.
 	- `-h`, `--help`

-		Show the `load` specific help message and exit
+		Show the `load` specific help message and exit.
 	- `-e ENCODING`, `--encoding ENCODING`

-		Encoding to read the file/stream in
+		Encoding to read the file/stream in.

 	- `deckname`

-		Name of the deck to load the entries in
+		Name of the deck to load the entries in.
 	- `filepath`

-		Filepath to load the entries from.
+		Location to load the entries from.
 If not given stdin is used
-- `remove`: `cli.py [globaloptions] remove [options] deckname`
+- `remove`: `cli.py [globaloptions] remove [options] deckname` Remove a deck from the database.
 	- `-h`, `--help`

-		Show the `remove` specific help message and exit
+		Show the `remove` specific help message and exit.
 	- `deckname`

-		Name of the deck to remove
+		Name of the deck to remove.
-- `export`:  `cli.py [globaloptions] export [options] deckname [filepath]`
+- `export`:  `cli.py [globaloptions] export [options] deckname [filepath]` Export a deck from the database.
 	- `-h`, `--help`

-		Show the `export` specific help message and exit
+		Show the `export` specific help message and exit.
 	- `deckname`

-		Name of the deck to export
+		Name of the deck to export.
 	- `filepath`

 		Location to export to.
 If not given stdout is used
-- `session`: `cli.py [globaloptions] session [options] deckname`
+- `session`: `cli.py [globaloptions] session [options] deckname` Run a session with a deck.
 	- `-h`, `--help`

-		Show the `session` specific help message and exit
+		Show the `session` specific help message and exit.
 	- `-l`, `--leitner`

-		Use the [leitner system][4]
+		Use the [leitner system][4].
 	- `-r`, `--random`

-		Randomize the questions
+		Randomize the questions.
 	- `-i`, `--inverse`

-		Inverse the question and the answer
+		Inverse the question and the answer.
 	- `deckname`

 		Name of the deck to start the session with